kx1t/planefence/README.md

 Collection of scripts using Socket30003 logs to create a list of aircraft that fly low over your location.
 Copyright 2020 by Ramon F. Kolb - Licensed under GPL3.0 - see separate license file.

-For an example, see http://ramonk.net/planefence
+For an example, see http://planefence.ramonk.net

-This documentation is for PlaneFence v3.0.
+This documentation is for PlaneFence v3.11.
 For a summary of changes since v1, see at the end of this document.
 (There was no publicly released PlaneFence v2.)

 ## Attributions, inclusions, and prerequisites

 1. You must have a Raspberry Pi with a working version of dump1090, dump1090-fa, dump1090-mutability, or the equivalent dump978 versions installed.
 If you don't have this, stop right here.
 It makes no sense to continue unless you understand the basic functions of the ADSB receiver for Raspberry Pi
 2. The scripts in this repository rely on [dump1090.socket30003](https://github.com/tedsluis/dump1090.socket30003), used and distributed under the GPLv3.0 license.
+3. The instructions below err on the side of completeness.
+It may look a bit overwhelming, but if you follow each step to the letter, you should be able to set this up in 30 minutes or less.

 What does this mean for you?
 Follow the installation instructions and you should be good :)